mozilla/gecko-dev/testing/perfdocs/generated/perftest-in-a-nutshell.rst

    :scale: 50%
    :align: center

-Our old tool for comparing perfomance numbers, `Compare View <https://treeherder.mozilla.org/perfherder/comparechooser>`_, will be replaced by PerfCompare early next year.
+Our old tool for comparing performance numbers, `Compare View <https://treeherder.mozilla.org/perfherder/comparechooser>`_, will be replaced by PerfCompare early next year.
 The first interface that's seen in that process is the following which is used to select two pushes (based on the revisions) to compare.

  .. image:: ./compare_view_selection.png
    :alt: Selection Interface for Revisions/Pushes to Compare